Develop a new online course ($3,000 per credit hour)

 - At least 50% of the course content will be delivered online.

-ELO Design has therefore adopted “Blended” as a broad term that includes two teaching approaches, Flipped and Hybrid.
+ELO Design and Delivery considers “Blended” as a broad term that includes two teaching approaches, Flipped and Hybrid.
 The Flipped and the Hybrid models differ in the amount of “seat time” required.
 Seat time is the time students are required to spend in class.

 The seat time in a Flipped course remains the same as in a traditional class.
 The main change lies in the types of activities that take place in the classroom.
 Activities like lectures that typically take place in a traditional classroom, are moved online.
 This results in instructors getting more class time to engage students in active learning exercises, address their misconceptions, and clarify doubts.
 More information on Flipped Learning is available on the CELT website at Blended Learning and the Flipped Classroom.